drashland/website-v2/docs/line/v1.x/2_tutorials/1_introduction/2_about_the_tutorials.md

 - After you follow the Steps section, you can use this Verification section to test that your application is working.

+If at any time you get confused and the documentation is not helping you, hit us up in our [Discord server](https://discord.gg/RFsCSaHRWK) and we will be glad to provide you with guidance!